adentinger/AsteriskSingleUserSandbox/README.md

 ### 1. Prepare your VoipMS account

 If you're like me, you'll probably find this Git repo 5 years from when I am writing this, and everything will look different by then.
 Still, I'll show how to prepare your VoipMS account to support this project, and explain what the various settings do.
-This might help you adapt to what it looks like now, or show how to do this for another VoIP provider.
+This might help you adapt to what it looks like now, or show how to do this for another VoIP provider, although it might be tedious to do so if you don't know much about how to configure Asterisk.

-This will _look_ quite long because of all the screenshots and because I explain what the options do, but it's really no big deal :) .
+Configuring your VoipMS account will _look_ quite long because of all the screenshots and because I explain what the options do, but it's really no big deal :) .

 #### Create VoipMS account and get a number